ahallora/ionic-react-capacitor-appflow/README.md

 To link your local app with ionic hub, first create a new app in Ionic Hub and **write down the App Id**.

-Then to fire up a fresh Ionic app with Capacitor and React support simply run this terminal command from within your myApp directory, substituting YOUR_APPID with your App Id you wrote down before:
+Then to fire up a fresh Ionic app with Capacitor and React support simply run this terminal command substituting YOUR_APPID with your App Id you wrote down before:

 `ionic start myApp tabs --capacitor --type react --id YOUR_APPID`